spryker/spryker-docs/_includes/pbc/all/install-features/202307.0/install-the-product-approval-process-feature.md

-This document describes how to integrate the Product Approval Process feature into a Spryker project.
+This document describes how to install the Product Approval Process feature.

 ## Install feature core